iluvsoup/roblox-shop/README.md

+# this is an old project I worked on. the code is gross, and the tech stack is overengineered, but I learnt a lot

 # Roblox Shop

 A web shop that connects to roblox

-I've been working on this on my own for a while as a commision for someone else\
-The code is pretty bad looking bad, and I was pretty stupid, but it was a learning experience nonetheless.

 # Tech stack